 - Prepare a response to this question: What makes an event news?
 Here’s a journal article to help

 - Keep a Media Diary to record all of your media consumption practices over, say, one week or one fortnight.
 You can even bring it along at the beginning of the Media and Society module and discuss it in one of the seminars.

 - Go to The Guardian’s media website and record what is going on right now amongst media organisations, in media policy, political journalism and, more generally, the big challenges that lie ahead for media makers and media consumers.

 - Keep a notebook, scrapbook or journal for any creative ideas that emerge.
 This is a ‘compost heap’ of creative ideas that you can keep adding to throughout your degree and your future career.
 You can return to it anytime you’re looking for inspiration for any creative work you’re doing.

-Throughout your studies you will have access to absolutely all of the facilities and equipment you will need, however some students like to purchase equipment before they start their studies.
-If you would like to purchase any of this equipment before you start your studies, we recommend looking into pre-owned options:
+Throughout your studies you will have access to absolutely all of the facilities and equipment you will need.
+If you’d prefer to purchase equipment before you start your studies we’d recommend looking into pre-owned options of the following:

 - Good quality digital SLR camera (we would recommend Canon)